apragsdale/african-structure-paper/README.md

-# Generic latex article template
+# A weakly structured stem for human origins in Africa

-This template includes a main document "paper" and its "supplement".
-The two documents can share references to figures, tables, etc using the cross-referencing package `xr`.
+This repository contains the manuscript and supplementary material for "A weakly structured stem for human origins in Africa."
+To build the document, simply type `make` in this directory.

-To build, simply type `make`.
+## Contributing